On linear relations among totally odd multiple zeta values related to period polynomials: Proof of Theorem

-where for the last equality we have used $d_{<N} (\pi_2(v))=0$ which is equivalent to the assumption $\tr E_{N-p,3}(v)=0$.
+where for the last equality we have used $d_{<N} (\rho(v))=0$ which is equivalent to the assumption $\tr E_{N-p,3}(v)=0$.
 This gives a proof of Lemma~\ref{4_1} (i).
-The same proof works for the formula (ii) of Lemma~\ref{4_1}, so we omit this.
+We can prove the formula (ii) of Lemma~\ref{4_1} in a similar way.